 Legal Counsel for Pedestrian Accident Victims

 Did you know that the most dangerous place to be in a car accident isn’t necessarily in one of the cars?
 Pedestrians are injured in car accidents at a higher rate today than they ever have before.
 While there are a number of suggested reasons for this, there’s no denying that pedestrian accidents are a serious issue that can cause life-changing injuries.
-If you have been injured as a pedestrian, you should not hesitate to call an Omaha car accident attorney as soon as possible to begin reviewing your options; you could be eligible to receive substantial compensation.
+If you have been injured as a pedestrian, you should not hesitate to call a pedestrian accident attorney in Omaha, NE as soon as possible to begin reviewing your options; you could be eligible to receive substantial compensation.

 At Carlson & Burnett, we have many years of experience helping victims of pedestrian accidents seek financial relief for their injuries.
 Attorneys Clete Blakeman, Joe Risko, and Andy Wilson have more than 50 years of legal practice experience that they can put to work for your case.
 We believe that everybody deserves justice when they have been injured, but unfortunately justice is rarely guaranteed, and in many cases must be fought for.
 Our attorneys are powerful and trustworthy allies in and out of the courtroom, and can help you obtain the outcome to your case you are seeking after you have been injured.

 For more information about your rights as a pedestrian in a car accident, call the Omaha pedestrian accident attorneys at Carlson & Burnett today at (402) 810-8611 to schedule a case evaluation.

 Causes of Pedestrian Accidents